 Made from Chardonnay grapes grown on limestone-rich soils, Chablis produces white wines of the most delicate and mineral-driven extent.
-This Burgundy wine region produces some very light, crisp, and refreshing wines.
+This Burgundy wine region produces light, crisp, and refreshing wines.

 Côte de Nuits

-The Côte de Nuits is a region of Burgundy that produces some of the most iconic wines in the world, including both pinot noir-producing vineyards Vosne-Romanée and Gevrey-Chambertin.
-Though we didn’t have the chance to explore this region, you can nonetheless expect to find amazing wines here.
+The Côte de Nuits is a region of Burgundy that produces some of the world’s most iconic wines, including pinot noir-producing vineyards Vosne-Romanée and Gevrey-Chambertin.
+Though we didn’t have the chance to explore this region, you can expect to find outstanding wines here.

 Côte de Beaune

-This region is known for its white wines from Chardonnay grapes and produces some of the world’s most coveted white burgundies.
-Côte de Beaune is home to some of the most famous grand cru vineyards in both the Burgundy wine region and the entire world.
+This region is known for its white wines from Chardonnay grapes, producing some of the world’s most coveted white burgundies.
+Côte de Beaune is a haven for the most famous grand cru vineyards in the Burgundy wine region and worldwide.

-Côtes Chalonnaise is a Burgundy wine region that produces some of the most unique and interesting wines in the world.
+Côtes Chalonnaise is a Burgundy wine region that produces some of the world’s most unique and exciting wines.
 Chalonnaise wines are characterized by their aromatic complexity and freshness, making them perfect for food pairings.
 Here, you won’t find any Grand Cru vineyards.
 Nonetheless, the wines are still high-quality and offer an exciting experience.

-The Mâconnais region is known for its Chardonnays, as well as both Pinot Noir and Sauvignon Blancs.
+The Mâconnais region is known for its Chardonnays, Pinot Noir and Sauvignon Blancs.
 This area is located further south and produces more significant volumes of burgundy wine than other regions.